-4.3.4 The present basket arch will be removed and replaced with a flat deck to achieve the necessary clearance for electrification.
-The arch will be removed to springer level, with the stone abutments retained.
-A new arch will be installed on the original abutments.
-The precast concrete units would be faced with stone to maintain visual similarity to the existing structure.
+4.2.4 The arch will be removed to springer level, with the stone abutments retained.
+A new superstructure will be installed on the original abutments.
+The precast concrete units would be faced with sandstone to maintain visual similarity to the existing structure.
 Refer to Figure 5 below.